jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 Before beginning there are a series of questions you should ask yourself, "What do I need in this distro?"

-  *  Strict Security such as SE Linux?
+  *  Strict Security?
+  *  Ease of use?
   *  Stable release with long term support?
   *  Will this be a desktop install or server install?
 GUI or no GUI?
   *  What software will you be needing?
     + Serving web pages?
     + Building Android applications?
     + Hacking your neighbor's wi-fi?
+    + Developer platform?
   *  What processor do I have, 32-bit or 64-bit?
 How much RAM do I have or need?
   *  Is this an old PC or laptop I am using--does it lack processor extensions that can aid in rendering multi-media efficiently?
     + [SSE](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions "SSE")